Protect users from session hijacking

 Use HTTPS

 HTTPS is a combination of the standard HTTP protocol and the cryptographic security of the SSL protocol.
-The HTTPS protocol contains mechanisms for secure identification of the server and encryption of the client-server communication.
-By correctly using HTTPS on your website you completely protect your users from sidejacking.
+It contains mechanisms for secure server identification and encryption of client-server communication.
+By correctly using HTTPS on your website, you completely protect your users from sidejacking.

 Obtain and deploy an SSL certificate

-First of all you need to obtain an SSL certificate from a Certificate Authority (CA).
-A CA is third party that the client trusts to verify that the site using the certificate is indeed the owner of the certificate.
+First, obtain an SSL certificate from a Certificate Authority (CA).
+A CA is a third party that the client trusts to verify that the site using the certificate is indeed the certificate's owner.
 There are many CAs to choose from.
-After you obtain a certificate, configure IIS so that your site uses the certificate.
+After you obtain a certificate, configure IIS so that your site uses it.

 Ensure an encrypted connection for session cookies

-To protect against session hijacking, encrypt all communication where the session cookie is sent with one of the following options.
+To protect against session hijacking, encrypt communication by sending the session cookie with one of the following options.

 Option 1: Force SSL at all times